 CEV docked with the ISS No. 3

-A manned Crew Exploration Vehicle (CEV) is docked with the the International Space Station (ISS).
+In this speculative illustration, a manned Crew Exploration Vehicle (CEV) is docked with the the International Space Station (ISS).

 This view is from "below" the ISS with a combination of sun light and reflected earth light illuminating the scene.
 Visible elements of the ISS include a pressurized mating adapter (PMA), an international docking adapter (IDA), and manned modules, and unmanned cargo vessels.
 On the far right also docked with the ISS is a Soyuz TMA-M manned spacecraft.

 This CEV is 33 feet long with a maximum diameter of 20 feet while the solar voltaic panels have a maximum spread of a little over 60 feet.

 Copyright © Walter B. Myers.
 All rights reserved.

 [ Home | What's New | The Graphics | Information | Site Map | ]